balena-io/docs/pages/learn/more/collected-data.md

 # Data collected by {{ $names.company.lower }}

-In order to make data driven decisions, {{ $names.company.lower }} collects usage related events via a 3rd party analytics service [Mixpanel][mixpanel].
+In order to make data driven decisions, {{ $names.company.lower }} collects usage related events via a 3rd party analytics service [Amplitude][amplitude].
 These events provide us context on the state of application execution steps.
 This way we could observe the health of fleets of devices in {{ $names.cloud.lower }} ecosystem and analyze the potential problems as well as trends.

 ## User data collected by {{ $names.company.lower }}

-{{ $names.company.lower }} collects information about CLI and web dashboard users behavior.
+{{ $names.company.lower }} collects information about CLI and web dashboard usage behavior.
 User data we process includes

 * user name (login) and the email address used to log into the system,